 To assist in achieving its goals and objectives, each Conservation Authority formulates a set of policies, tailored to the local physical, economic, and social conditions of the Conservation Authority's jurisdiction.
-As indicated in Table 1.0, there are three general policy areas under which programs are developed: water management policies; water and land management policies, and "other" (relating primarily to recreation and education).
+There are three general policy areas under which programs are developed: water management policies; water and land management policies, and "other" (relating primarily to recreation andeducation).